W. Tate Brady: Founding Tulsa

-In March 1905, Brady traveled the country on a train with about 100 civic leaders, a band, and Will Rogers to promote the Tulsa.
+In March 1905, Brady traveled the country on a train with about 100 civic leaders, a band, and Will Rogers to promote the city of Tulsa.

-State politics

 After statehood, he was named to the Democratic National Committee in 1907.
 He supported many early Governors such as Charles N. Haskell and Robert L. Williams.

 Tulsa Outrage

 In the lead up to the Tulsa Outrage, Brady served as a member of the Tulsa Home Guard.
 On November 6, 1917, Brady physically assaulted the owner of the Hotel Fox, E. L. Fox, for renting to the Industrial Workers of the World.
-Brady is believed to have led a Knights of Liberty attack against IWW members during on November 9, 1917.
+According to eyewitness accounts conducted by L.A.
+Brown of the National Civil Liberties Bureau, Brady led a Knights of Liberty attack against IWW members on November 9, 1917, and personally whipped them.
+The next day, the Tulsa Daily World announces that the "Modern Ku Klux Klan" had come into being.

 Tulsa race massacre of 1921

 Brady served as a night watchman during the 1921 Tulsa race massacre.
 He reportedly witnessed "five dead negroes" with one being dragged behind an automobile, with a rope about his neck, throughout the business district.
 After the massacre, Brady was appointed to the Tulsa Real Estate Exchange Commission which was tasked with assessing the property damage from the massacre.
-The commission planned to expand railroads in the are to segregate white and black parts of town writing "We further believe that the two races being divided by an industrial section will draw more distinctive lines between them and thereby eliminate the intermingling of the lower elements of the two races.”
-The commissions plans were halted by the Supreme Court of Oklahoma.
+The commission planned to expand railroads in the area to segregate white and black parts of town writing "We further believe that the two races being divided by an industrial section will draw more distinctive lines between them and thereby eliminate the intermingling of the lower elements of the two races."
+The commission's plans were halted by the Supreme Court of Oklahoma.